Carlisle03/MiniServer/README.md

 ### WARNING

-XServer is a very unstable project of mine.
+MiniServer is a very unstable project of mine.
 Beware of bugs.
 also not built on x11